tensorflow/tpu/models/official/efficientnet/README.md

 | Acc. from paper        |  76.3%   | 78.8% | 79.8% | 81.1% | 82.6% | 83.3% |
 -->

-** To train EfficientNets with AutoAugment, simply add option "--autoaugment_name=v0".
+** To train EfficientNets with AutoAugment ([code](https://github.com/tensorflow/tpu/blob/master/models/official/efficientnet/autoaugment.py)), simply add option "--autoaugment_name=v0".

 A quick way to use these checkpoints is to run: